 Listen to music

-Research shows that music can help you through your lowest moods.
+Research shows when you stream live music you can help lift through your lowest moods.
 Natural sounds especially, such as the ebb and flow of the ocean tide, have been reported to promote relaxation.
 Below are some more sounds that have been effective stress reducers:

 - Light jazz and classical music